Medicine in extreme conditions

 - Medical School Students who have completed at least forth year of the study

-- Paramedics with minimum three years' experience in emergency medicine Number of participants: minimum 10, maximum 20.
-Ratio Doctors vs. paramedics/ students must be et least 1:1
+- Paramedics with minimum three years' experience in emergency medicine Number of participants: min.
+14, max.
+20 Ratio Doctors vs. paramedics/ students must be et least 1:1

 - Lectures and training is conducted in English, therefor all participants should master the English language well.

-- To be awarded the Diploma in Mountain Medicine a participant must attend 85% of the Course program and pass the final exam successfully.
+- To be awarded the Diploma in Mountain Medicine a participant must attend 85% of the Course program (except for the optional activities) and pass the final exam successfully.

 The Course’ participants will be capable of providing professional health care to patients in the mountainous environment, and also to execute basic mountain rescue training to amateur rescuers.